python/cpython/Doc/library/unittest.rst

 .. versionadded:: 2.7

 Unittest supports skipping individual test methods and even whole classes of tests.
-In addition, it supports marking a test as a "expected failure," a test that is broken and will fail, but shouldn't be counted as a failure on a :class:`TestResult`.
+In addition, it supports marking a test as an "expected failure," a test that is broken and will fail, but shouldn't be counted as a failure on a :class:`TestResult`.